Caltrain: Electric multiple units

 In August 2016, Caltrain awarded a $551 million contract to Stadler Rail, which would produce the trainsets needed for running on the electrified line.
 The award was for 96 Stadler KISS EMU cars arranged into 16 trainsets, scheduled to be delivered for testing by August 2019.
 Under the contract, Caltrain had the option to procure an additional 96 units in the future for an additional $385 million.
 In December 2018, Caltrain was reportedly carrying 65,000 passengers a day, and expected to have 240,000 daily riders in 2040.
 Therefore, after funding was received from the California State Transportation Agency's Transit and Intercity Rail Capital Program, Caltrain's board approved the purchase of additional cars from Stadler, increasing the order from 16 six-car sets to 19 seven-car sets.

 In August 2023, Caltrain exercised an option order for four additional seven-car EMU trainsets ($220 million) and a single four-car battery electric multiple unit (BEMU) trainset ($80 million).
 This will result in a fleet of 23 EMU trainsets, six diesel-hauled trainsets, and one BEMU trainset by 2030, with over 90% of service using electric trains.
 The BEMU trainset will be used on the non-electrified portion of the corridor between Tamien and Gilroy.

 New trains are double-decked and equipped for both 22 and 50.5 in platform heights in anticipation of sharing facilities with California High-Speed Rail trains.
-The six-car EMU traisets would have been 515 ft 3 in long; as delivered, the seven-car EMU trains are 598 ft 11.4 in.
+The six-car EMU trainsets would have been 515 ft 3 in long; as delivered, the seven-car EMU trains are 598 ft 11.4 in.
 Units can reach speeds of 110 mph, though operations will likely be limited to 79 mph.

 Acceleration and deceleration of the EMUs are substantially better than the legacy diesel-electric trains.
 The legacy locomotives offer a starting tractive effort of 65000 lbf for an EMD F40PH-2 and 85000 lbf for an MPI M36PH-3C, while a seven-car KISS EMU set has a starting tractive effort of 645.85 kN.

 The first Stadler KISS was completed by Stadler's Salt Lake City factory in July 2020.
 It was taken to the Transportation Technology Center in Pueblo, Colorado, for high-speed testing.

 Caltrain began public operation of its electrified trainsets on August 11, 2024, with two trainsets, adding more trains each week until the full rollout of electric service on September 21.